seeedy/beerbuddy/README.md

 By visiting a friends' profile, users see their friends.
 Other online users are displayed and there is a search function to look for other profiles.
 The site also has a public chat room.

 Tech:
-Node, Express, React, Redux, Socket.io, AWS
+Node, Express, React, Redux, Socket.io, PostgreSQL

 Link:
 https://mybeerbuddy.herokuapp.com/